John King, Realtor — KingRealtor757

 Property TypeTypical RangeNotes

-Rental range$1,600 – $2,800/moStrong rental demand from military and university communities
+Rental range$1,600 – $2,800/moStrong demand from military and university communities

 Typical home size1,800–2,200 sfBrick ranch style dominant; large lots common